 Shilajit is also liver tonic, but we do not know if it increases bile secretion from the liver.
 Further research is required on this topic.
 However, Shilajit provides strength to the intestines and improves natural peristaltic movements, which help passing stool with ease.
 These effects become visible after two to three weeks of shilajit therapy.
 Shilajeet is also helpful in chronic cases of intestinal gas, flatulence, dull type abdominal pain and abdominal heaviness after meal.

 Shilajit has anti-inflammatory and anodyne action, which are more visible in joint and muscle disorders.
 It reduces pedal edema and mild pain.
 However, it may not alone effective in all cases of arthritis.
-Shilajeet is less effective in rheumatoid arthritis, but it is effective in osteoarthritis as well as in gout.
+Shilajeet is less effective in rheumatoid arthritis, but it is effective in osteoarthritis.

 In osteoarthritis, it provides nutritional support to the joints and strengthens them.
 It reduces inflammation and joint pain.
 However, these effects of shilajit are not comparable with Boswellia Serrata, which is more potent and effective, but it does provide better support to the joints due to its supplemental property when used along with Boswellia Serrata and Guggulu compounds.

 However, shilajit does not have antispasmodic action, but it provides strengthen to the uterus and pelvic floor in women.
 It helps preventing all uterine diseases including dysmenorrhea or chronic pelvic pain.
 It is effective only in chronic cases.
 In acute cases, patient requires some other ayurvedic remedies.

 However, shilajit initially increases frequency of urination, but it is only for a short period.
 After that, it corrects and restores natural urination process, which helps combating with frequent urination.